DavisRayM/davisraym.github.io/content/projects/cryo-01.md

 date: 2025-04-15
 updated: 2025-04-15
 ---
-What does it really take to build a database from scratch?
-That question led me to start **Cryo**, a side project where I'm implementing a B-Tree-based database in Rust.
-This series documents the thought process, challenges, and progress so far.
+*What does it really take to build a database from scratch?*

 <!-- more -->